-By having made a decision to start growing chamomile you have started with one of the most important tea's in the herb world for it's healing properties.
+By having made a decision to start growing chamomile you have started with one of the most important tea's in the herbal healing world because of it's many healing properties.

-Imagine the absolute joy of walking into your own back yard or onto your verandah and been able to select the type of tea you would like to brew.
+Imagine the joy of walking into your own back yard or onto your verandah and been able to select the type of tea you would like to brew!

-- Chamomile likes partial shade and has no expectations from the soil apart from been well-drained.
+- It likes partial shade and has no expectations from the soil apart from the fact that it should be well drained.

-- Grow from seed and keep fairly moist.
+- Grow from the seed and keep fairly moist.

 - When the seedlings are big enough to handle, plant out in partial sunshine about 20cm apart.

-- Chamomile will grow up to approximately 40cm in height.
+- The plant will grow up to approximately 40cm in height.

 - Chamomile will seed itself every spring.

-- This herb is an excellent companion for most plants, and they love to grow near onions.
+- This herb is an excellent companion for most plants and they love to grown near onions.

 Growing Chamomile for Herbal Home Remedies

-- Make an infusion of chamomile flowers, add a peppermint sprig and drink as a natural home remedy for constipation.
+- Make an infusion of chamomile flowers, add a sprig of peppermint and drink as a natural home remedy for constipation

 - Make a compress from the chamomile flowers and leaves and use to treat eczema and also for home remedies for psoriasis.